Tourist Places Nearby Auli

 6 – Valley of Flowers – National Park

+Valley of flowers is a paradise for nature lovers.
+You will find more than 500 varieties of flowers here, which is really a big number.
+It is the one and the only valley of flowers on this planet earth.
 Bestowed with the rare and exotic Himalayan flora, the Valley of Flowers is a bouquet of nature peacefully snuggled in the West Himalayan region of Uttarakhand.
 The trek of the Valley of flowers goes through dense forests, along with the Pushpawati river, and can be reached by crossing many bridges, glaciers, and waterfalls on the way.
-The trek to the valley of flowers opens in the month of June every year.
-The valley of flowers national park remains open from June to October.

 7 – Hemkund Sahib